nicc777/k8s-kafka-experiment/README.md

 # Kubernetes Platform

-The experiment is based on a `microk8s` version 1.30 with the following key plugins enabled:
+The experiment is based on a `microk8s` version 1.30 with the following key addons enabled:

+* Required:
+  * argocd
+  * dns
+  * hostpath-storage
+* Optional, but may be useful
+  * dashboard
+  * ingress
+  * metrics-server
-* xxx
+  * registry

 To get the ArgoCD admin password, run: